ConSol/sakuli/docs/installation-client.md

 #### PhantomJS

 <!--- anker  fixme -->
-Currently, *each* Sakuli test will start a browser, which is not very handy for pure Sikuli GUI tests (=where no browser at all is needed).
-For that case use a headless browser like [PhantomJS](http://phantomjs.org).
+Currently, *each* Sakuli test requires to start a browser, which is not very handy for pure Sikuli GUI tests (=where no browser at all is needed).
+For that case, use a headless browser like [PhantomJS](http://phantomjs.org).
 Refer to [Adding browsers to Sahi](../docs/sakuli-additional-settings.md) for more information.

 #### Screenshot tool